Audit Trail

 What did a specific user trigger?
 What did a specific agent do?
 Actor-based filtering for incident investigation and user activity reviews.

-Export the full audit trail as JSON, including all cryptographic signatures.
+Export the full audit trail as CSV, including every row's HMAC-SHA256 signature.
 Feed it into your SIEM, archive it, or run independent verification.

-AI agents can read files, execute commands, and access sensitive data.
+AI agents can read files, act in business systems, and access sensitive data.
 Without an audit trail, you're trusting that nothing went wrong.
 With an audit trail, you can prove it.

 ISO 27001, SOC 2, GDPR Article 30 — they all require records of data processing activities.
 The audit trail provides them automatically.